isabel-brolhato/isabel-brolhato/README.md

 ### About me
 Hello!
 My name is Isabel.

-I'm a Junior Full Stack Developer.
-I've mostly been interested in working with Java and JavaScript.
+I'm a Junior Software Engineer.
+I've mostly been working with Front End Development.

-Please feel free to contact me at any time on LinkedIn (link below), and you can also reach me through my email address: isabel.brolhato@gmail.com
+Please feel free to contact me at any time on LinkedIn (link below).